Line of Credit vs. Personal Loan: Which Is Right for Me?

 Ongoing home renovations: A PLOC could be perfect for renovations that are likely to exceed your contractor’s quote.
 Say, a bathroom remodel.
 If you find mold after you tear out your shower, you’ll need extra funds that you might not have accounted for in your budget.

-Living expenses after a medical procedure: You could get a medical loan, but a PLOC can also be a good choice.
-This may be especially true if you need help covering day-to-day expenses post-procedure.
+Living expenses after a medical procedure: You could get a medical loan, but a PLOC can also be a good choice, especially if you need help covering day-to-day expenses post-procedure.
 Utility and grocery bills fluctuate month to month, and the flexibility of a PLOC could be a great way to fill the gaps.

 Overdraft protection: Some banks offer a personal line of credit as overdraft protection.
 Rather than declining the overdraw, your bank will charge the overage to your personal line of credit.